Tech Duel

 What happens to my existing Webpack config if I migrate to Vite?

 Your existing Webpack config does not port over.
-Vite uses a different plugin API (Rollup-compatible) and a different concept of loaders: Vite uses plugins for transforms instead of loader chains.
-You will rewrite transforms, asset handling rules, and any custom plugins from scratch.
+Vite uses a Rollup-compatible plugin API and a different concept of loaders: Vite uses plugins for transforms instead of loader chains.
+You'll rewrite transforms, asset handling rules, and any custom plugins from scratch.
 The migration is not incremental: you commit to Vite for a given package and switch fully.
 Budget 2-4 weeks for a standard SPA, longer for any project with custom Webpack plugin authorship.
+If that timeline is the blocker, evaluate Rspack first, it's a much closer drop-in.

 Which tool is better for a solo developer or small startup?

-Vite, without hesitation.
-The configuration overhead of Webpack is a tax on engineer hours that a solo developer or small team cannot afford.
-Vite's default configuration covers routing, TypeScript, JSX, CSS modules, and static assets with zero or minimal config.
-You can have a production-ready build pipeline in under an hour.
-That time compounds: every new team member who joins spends 10 minutes understanding the Vite config versus hours reading Webpack documentation.
+Vite, without hesitation, and more so now than before.
+The configuration overhead of Webpack is a tax on engineer hours a solo developer or small team can't afford.
+Vite's default configuration covers routing, TypeScript, JSX, CSS modules, and static assets with zero or minimal config, and Rolldown makes the resulting builds faster too.
+You can have a production-ready build pipeline in under an hour, and every new team member spends minutes, not hours, understanding it.

 How do Vite and Webpack compare on TypeScript support?

-Both support TypeScript, but with different tradeoffs.
-Vite uses esbuild to strip TypeScript types during development (extremely fast, no type checking during build).
-Type errors surface in your editor via tsserver and in CI via a separate tsc --noEmit step.
-Webpack with ts-loader or babel-loader works similarly in most setups, though some configurations run full type checking during the build, which is slower but catches errors in CI without a separate step.
-Neither approach is wrong: the Vite approach is faster, the full tsc approach is safer for teams prone to skipping type errors in the editor.
+Both support TypeScript, with different tradeoffs.
+Vite strips TypeScript types during development for speed, with no type checking during the build itself, errors surface in your editor via tsserver and in CI via a separate tsc --noEmit step.
+Webpack with ts-loader or babel-loader works similarly in most setups, though some configurations run full type checking during the build, slower but catching errors in CI without a separate step.
+Neither approach is wrong: Vite's is faster, the full-tsc approach is safer for teams prone to skipping editor type errors.